EMC China Lab

 The Importance of IP67 Protection Rating Testing for Smartwatches

 As a device worn daily, smartwatches often face challenges from dust and moisture.
-If a smartwatch's protection level is insufficient, it may not only affect its normal use but could also lead to device damage or even pose safety risks to users.
+If a smartwatch's protection level is insufficient, it may not only affect its normal use but coULd also lead to device damage or even pose safety risks to users.
 Therefore, IP67 protection rating testing is crucial for smartwatches.
 This test evaluates the device’s dust and water resistance, providing consumers with a reliable quality assurance.

 Smartwatch IP67 Protection Rating Testing Methods